pytorch/ci-infra/cloud-account-access.md

 * Read-Only level permissions will be granted (arn:aws:iam::aws:policy/ReadOnlyAccess).
 * Permissions automatically expire after 6 months if not renewed.
-* Permissions will be reviewed an extended on a quarterly cadence by existing pytorch-infra-admins.
+* Permissions will be reviewed and extended on a quarterly cadence by existing pytorch-infra-admins.

 ## How to request access permissions for new contributors